danbz/aesthetic-programming/source/8-Queeries/Readme.md

 - Make sure the "Image search" is ON with the blue color
 - Make sure the "Search the entire web" is ON with the blue color

-The basic configuration should be done by now.
-But before you run the program and test if any image display on the screen, you need to install a browser add-on to bypass CORS (Cross-Origin Resource Sharing).
-For security reasons, data is being restricted when it is requested from other domain (in this case is Google) which is different from the origin (in this case is your local server).
-In the industry environment, it is usually configured at the web server side setting but for our testing purpose we can simply install a browser add-on to bypass that.

-5. Search for "CORS" in the browser add-on site and install it.
-At the time of writing this book, we have used:
-- [CORS Everywhere](https://addons.mozilla.org/en-US/firefox/addon/cors-everywhere/)[^cors1] on Firefox  or
-- [Allow CORS](hhttps://chrome.google.com/webstore/detail/allow-cors-access-control/lhobafahddgcelffkeicbaginigeejlf)[^cors2] on Google Chrome.

-After the installation of the web browser add-on, you can try to run the program and see if any image display on the screen (turn your browser console on to observe if there might be any error messages)

 ## Que(e)rying data
 Although you have set the key and search engine id, there are still things that you need to understand if you want to read and locate the data on your own or try to work on other web APIs to get a different set of data.